FAIRFAX ST. WOOD TREATERS

 - What Is the Current Site Status?

 - Emergency Response and Removal

 On related pages:

-Fairfax Street Wood Treaters (FSWT) site is located at 2610 Fairfax Street in Jacksonville, Florida.
+Fairfax Street Wood Treaters Superfund (FSWT) site is located at 2610 Fairfax Street in Jacksonville, Florida.
 The 12-acre property is in a dense residential area, adjacent to two elementary schools, a day care center and several homes.

 From 1980 to 2010, Wood Treaters, LLC pressure treated utility poles, pilings and other lumber products using the preservative chromated copper arsenate (CCA).
 Wood Treaters, LLC filed for bankruptcy, and by July 2010 ceased operations and abandoned the facility.
 Seven above ground storage tanks, in poor condition, contained high levels of arsenic, chromium and copper.
 In August 2010, the Florida Department of Environmental Protection requested the EPA's assistance in mitigating the release of hazardous substances to the environment.

 Wood treated with CCA drip-dried on the property, resulting in arsenic, chromium and copper contamination.
 During operations, some contaminated storm water flowed off the site and onto surrounding properties including a parking lot retention pond and Moncrief Creek.
-Wood treatment operations resulted in soil, water and sediment contamination with chromium, copper and arsenic.
+Wood treating operations resulted in soil, water and sediment contamination with chromium, copper and arsenic.

 What Has Been Done to Clean Up the Site?